RALtoday City Guide Live Banner

 Capricorn: Five Points | Dec.
 22- Jan.
 19

-The hard working characteristics of a Capricorn might just lead this sign to Idle Hour Coffee Roasters to work remotely and network.
+The hard-working characteristics of a Capricorn might just lead this sign to Idle Hour Coffee Roasters to network and work remotely.
 When it’s time to cut loose, Capricorns will have plenty to choose from when it comes to food, drinks, coffee, and recreation.

 Watch a movie or live show at the refreshed Rialto or grab a slice of cake from the timeless Hayes Barton Cafe.